 - Explore the current prices of top cryptocurrencies at coinmarketcap.com

 - Andreas Antonopoulos is well regarded spokesperson for all things Bitcoin and offers any number of presentations via his youtube channel, though I recommend adding the query “disrupt” thus to keep it interesting.
 (Disrupt in this case, refers to any technology that challenges a monopolistic status quo)

 - Explore and play with new social media platforms built on blockchains like Steemit, Busy and Akasha

-- Your search engine is your friends – dive deep!
+- Your search engine is your friend – dive deep!

 This website is an advertising free zone!